-Although the concept of a submarine was first thought up by Englishman William Bourne, a working, navigable underwater vessel was first constructed by the Dutch inventor Cornelis Drebbel in the 1620s.
+Although the concept of a submarine was first thought up by Englishman William Bourne, a working, the navigable underwater vessel was first constructed by the Dutch inventor Cornelis Drebbel in the 1620s.

-Drebbel worked for the English Royal Navy, and the submarine was first tested in the River Thames.
+Drebbel worked for the English Royal Navy, and the submarine was tested in the River Thames.
 Its outer hull consisted of greased leather stretched over a wooden frame, with oars and leather flaps used for propulsion.

 2. The telescope